Rhinoceros: Horn use

-Sign in the National Museum of Scotland notifying visitors that the horn on display is a replica; this is because several rhino horns have been stolen from museums.
+Sign in the National Museum of Scotland notifying visitors that the horn on display is a replica; this is because several rhinoceros horns have been stolen from museums.

 Rhinoceros horns develop from subcutaneous tissues, and are made of keratinous mineralized compartments.
 The horns root in a germinative layer.

 Rhinoceros horns are used in traditional medicines in parts of Asia, and for dagger handles in Yemen and Oman.
 Esmond Bradley Martin has reported on the trade for dagger handles in Yemen, which was historically a major source for the demand for rhino horn in the late 20th century.
 In Europe, it was historically believed that rhino horns could purify water and could detect poisoned liquids, and likely believed to be an aphrodisiac and an antidote to poison.

 It is a common misconception that rhinoceros horn in powdered form is used as an aphrodisiac or a cure for cancer in traditional Chinese medicine (TCM) as Cornu Rhinoceri Asiatici (犀角, xījiǎo, "rhinoceros horn"); no TCM text in history has ever mentioned such prescriptions.
 In TCM, rhino horn is sometimes prescribed for fevers and convulsions, a treatment not supported by evidence-based medicine: this treatment has been compared to consuming fingernail clippings in water.
 In a 2021 survey of Chinese users of rhinoceros horn TCM products, the vast majority of respondents cited "dispelling heat" and "detoxification" as reasons for using rhino horn.
 In 1993, China signed the CITES treaty and removed rhinoceros horn from the Chinese medicine pharmacopeia, administered by the Ministry of Health.
 In 2011, the Register of Chinese Herbal Medicine in the United Kingdom issued a formal statement condemning the use of rhinoceros horn.
 A growing number of TCM educators are also speaking out against the practice, although some TCM practitioners still believe that it is a life-saving medicine.

 Vietnam reportedly has the biggest number of rhino horn consumers, with their demand driving most of the poaching, which has risen to record levels.
 The "Vietnam CITES Management Authority" has claimed that Hanoi recently experienced a 77% drop in the usage of rhino horn, but National Geographic has challenged these claims, noticing that there was no rise in the numbers of criminals who were apprehended or prosecuted.
 South African rhino poaching's main destination market is Vietnam.
 An average sized horn can bring in as much as a quarter of a million dollars in Vietnam and many rhino range states have stockpiles of rhino horn.